Summary of Major

 Students who are majoring in Environmental and Urban Studies must take thirteen courses according to the following guidelines.

-- Students are required to take the two-course core sequence in Environmental and Urban Studies (ENST 21201 Human Impact on the Environment-ENST 21301 Making the Natural World: Foundations of Human Ecology).
-These courses provide an overview of contemporary environmental issues and the theoretical and empirical approaches used to understand and address them.
+- Students are required to take the two introductory courses in Environmental and Urban Studies (ENST 21201 Human Impact on the Environment-ENST 21301 Making the Natural World: Foundations of Human Ecology).
+These courses can be taken in any order and provide an overview of contemporary environmental issues and the theoretical and empirical approaches used to understand and address them.

 Thematic Tracks.
 Students complete a total of six courses: four courses within the track they have selected as their area of emphasis and two complementary courses from the remaining tracks.
 Lists of approved courses can be found here.